Comparison of theory and experiment for radiative characteristics in neutral thulium: Introduction

 \section{Introduction}

+The paper is aimed to perform measurements of radiative characteristics of neutral thulium based on spectral intensities and comparison to the modern theory.
 Thulium ($Z=69$) is the 13th element of the lanthanide series with a ground electron configuration of the neutral atom [Xe]$4f^{13} 6s^2$.
 Experimental research devoted to the identification of energy levels and transitions in this atom has a long history, with Sugar~\etal~\cite{Sugar_73} classifying the spectrum.
 Extensive investigations employing a variety of techniques were focused on the hyperfine structure~\cite{Ritter_62,Kuhl_71,Brandt_77,vLeeuwen_80,Childs_84, Kroeger_97, Basar_05, Fedorov_15, par_22, keb_22}.
 Radiative lifetime measurements began with Handrich~\etal~\cite{Handrich_69} and Wallenstein~\cite{Wallenstein_72}, who used the zero-field level crossing technique to study levels in the lowest excited configurations.
 Penkin and Komarovsky~\cite{Penkin_76} along with Blagoev~\etal~\cite{Blagoev_78} employed different methods, such as the method of hooks and delayed coincidence, to measure lifetimes of higher-lying levels.
 Some of these measurements were later confirmed with better accuracy by Zaki Ewiss~\etal~\cite{Zaki_84} using a pulsed dye laser.
-Later on, Anderson~\etal~\cite{Anderson_96} reported lifetime measurements based on time-resolved laser-induced fluorescence for large number of levels.
-Using their results and analyzing relative intensity distributions in Fourier Transform (FT) spectra, Wickliffe and Lawler~\cite{wic_97} determined absolute transition probabilities and branching fractions for many levels.
+Later on, Anderson~\etal~\cite{Anderson_96} reported lifetime measurements based on time-resolved laser-induced fluorescence of a large number of levels.
+Using their results and analysing relative intensity distributions in Fourier Transform (FT) spectra, Wickliffe and Lawler~\cite{wic_97} determined absolute transition probabilities and branching fractions for many levels.
 More recently Tian~\etal~\cite{Tian_16} extended the number of levels with known lifetimes.
 Additionally, Wang \etal~\cite{Wang_22} determined the branching fractions for numerous lines, utilizing their data and the same emission spectra from the library of the USA National Solar Observatory~\cite{wic_97}.
-It is worth noting that some of the referenced studies on lifetimes and branching fractions also investigated singly ionized thulium ion, Tm~\textsc{ii}, alongside neutral \Tm.
+It is worth noting that some of the referenced studies on lifetimes and branching fractions also investigated the singly ionized thulium ion, Tm~\textsc{ii}, alongside neutral \Tm.